Alexander-Infante/Personal-Website-Nextjs/posts/pihole-terraform.md

 ---
 title: 'Pt.
-2: Following Up on PiHole for Adblocking, but * Automated with Terraform *'
+2: PiHole for Adblocking, but * Automated with Terraform *'
 date: '2021-03-23'
 ---